fangyaozheng/fangyaozheng.github.io/index.md

 - **2019.9 - Now** Nankai University
   + Ph.D in Computer Science (in progress)
 - **2015.9 - 2019.6** Hebei University of Technology
-  + Bachelor Degree of Engineering (Network engineering)
+  + Bachelor of Engineering (Network engineering)
-  + Bachelor Degree of Management (Business management)
+  + Bachelor of Business Administration

 ## Publications